WICG/scroll-to-text-fragment/README.md

 ### Web Compatibility

 Web pages could potentially be using the fragment to store parameters, e.g. `http://example.com/#name=test`.
-If sites are already using ```targetText``` in the URL fragment for their own purposes, this feature could break those sites.
+If sites are already using ```targetText``` in the URL fragment for their own purposes, or if they don't handle unexpected tokens, this feature could break those sites.
+In particular, some frameworks use the fragment for routing.

+We should investigate how common these use cases are and what the failure modes are.
+If unexpecteded parameters are simply ignored, this would be a compatible change.
+If they cause error pages or visible failures, this would be a cause for concern.

-We expect this usage to be exceedingly rare.
-It's an abuse of the purpose of URL fragments and page arguments are typically encoded using the '?' character (e.g. http://example.com?name=test).
-Still, we may run an experiment to see if `targetText` is available enough to use as a reserved token.
+We should also measure how likely a naming collision would be using [HTTPArchive](https://httparchive.org/). i.e. Check to see if `targetText` is available enough to use as a reserved token.

 ### Security